Engage your community, students, and parents in scientific thinking

 This special offering includes the full package of JASON Learning’s curriculum resources, teacher professional development, and community engagement programs.
 It was created in partnership with AASA and is based on recommendations from the STEM Leadership Consortia chaired by Matt Montgomery, Superintendent of Revere Schools, H.D.
 Chambers, Superintendents of Alief ISD, Brenda Arteaga, Superintendent of Southwest Schools, Eleanor Smalley, JASON Learning’s President and CEO, and Mort Sherman, AASA’s Associate Executive Director.

-Please contact us for more information about how you can bring “The JASON Experience” to your school district and community:
+Please contact us for more information about how you can bring “The JASON Experience” to your school district and community or simply fill out the application form below:

 Dr. Eleanor Smalley, JASON Learning